Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 Class A devices to send an uplink every 24 hours when no SCHC session is started, this is application specific and can be disabled.
 RECOMMENDED uplink is a LoRaWAN empty frame as defined {{lorawan-empty-frame}}.
-As this uplink is to open an RX window any applicative uplink MAY reset this counter.
+As this uplink is to open an RX window any LoRaWAN uplink frame from the device MAY reset this counter.

 _Note_: The Fpending bit included in LoRaWAN protocol SHOULD NOT be used for SCHC-over-LoRaWAN protocol.
 It might be set by the Network Gateway for other